hyperandroid/Cocos2d-html5/README.md

 Currently is a pre alpha version and it is based in the following premises:

 * Enforce modularity.
 * Offer an strong code contract were types are checked at compile time.
+Why Typescript: https://github.com/hyperandroid/Cocos2d-html5/wiki/Typescript.
 * High backwards compatibility with API v3.
 * Offer a plain Class hierarchy, enforcing encapsulation avoiding extension where possible.
 * Eliminate global state (singletons for everything) to local state, which allows for reusability, for example, have different Director objects running at the same time.
 * Remove the asynchronous nature of Cocos2D initialization in favor of a more structured resource loading mechanism.
 * Leave the developer more freedom by not making assumptions and decissions on behalf of the developer.

+In its current state, we must be humble and low demanding so that:

+* The Typescript to Javascript compilation scripts have been tested on Mac and Win 8.1 .
+  They may not work in other systems.
+* Currently only a Javascript bundle with all the library is supplied.

 This release has the following features: